 - When the seasons change, the opening and closing of existing cracks.

-Considering you usually have no control over them, heave and subsidence damage can put a strain on any homeowner.
-If you see subsidence cracks or signs of ground heave on your property, you should let your insurer know and to see what's covered by your policy.
-Your home insurance may cover the cost of repairing the loss or damage but not the excess which can be costly.
+If the verdict is for structural repairs, let your insurer know and find out what's covered by your buildings policy.
+Your home insurance may cover the cost of repairing the loss or damage but not the excess, which can be costly.